How to make Lentil Chili

 - 2 green sweet banana peppers, chopped

 - 2 sprigs oregano, leaves only

 - Warm evvo in a stockpot or slow cooker.

 - Add the remaining ingredients to the stockpot or slow cooker.

 - Cook chili for at least 3 hours on low heat.
 Stir occasionally.

-- Top each bowl with vegan shredded cheddar cheese and tortilla strips.
+- Top each bowl with freshly grated cheddar cheese (vegan cheese optional) and tortilla strips.